 It is exciting once you have reached your decision to become a Private Pilot.
-The money is in place you have arranged for the time it will take now the only thing left to do when learning is decide where to take your training.
+The money is in place you have arranged for the time it will take now the only thing left to do when learning how to become a commercial pilot is decide where to take your training.
 The big part of this will be what is available in your area.
 If you come from a very populated area then chances are you will have a good choice of flight training schools.
 On the other hand, if you live in a rural area then you may be limited in your choices.
 One thing for sure is that all accredited schools must follow the rules and regulations of the FAA.
 This means you must be taught everything they stipulate in order to be able to obtain your Pilot’s license.
 If you are limited in your choices of school, you may be able to consider a mail order or correspondence course for the academic part of the requirements.

 You will also need to determine if you are seeking your pilot’s license because you want it for recreational purposes or because your ultimate goal is to start a career in flying.
 This alone will dictate what type of training you are going to need.
 Some excellent flight training schools are capable of training you in the aspects of commercial flying.